unimelb/unimelb-design-system/doc-site/pages/editorial-style-guide.slim.md

 hidden: true
 ---

-header
-  h1 Editorial style guide
+.headerless

 .jumpnav

 section
+  h1.aligned-title Editorial style guide

   p.lead Adhering to the Marketing editorial style guide will ensure your publications are produced in a high standard, University-compliant, consistent style.

   h2#language Language